Gentle Giant: Octopus and the departure of Phil Shulman

-In a Glass House & The Power and the Glory
+In a Glass House and The Power and the Glory

 The remaining quintet regrouped to record the harder-rocking In a Glass House, which was released in 1973.
 They played their first gig as a five-piece at King Alfred's College, Winchester.
-In a Glass House is a complex and determined concept album - named after the aphorism that "people who live in glass houses shouldn't throw stones" - it was the band's most directly psychological effort to date.
+In a Glass House is a complex and determined concept album - named after the aphorism that "people who live in glass houses shouldn't throw stones"—it was the band's most directly psychological effort to date.
 The album was also notable for its three-dimensional cover, using a cellophane overlay (replicated using the CD jewel case on the Terrapin CD reissue, and via a custom digipak for the later Alucard CD reissue).
 In a Glass House was never released in the US, but was in great demand as an import.

 The Power and the Glory followed in 1974.
 This was Gentle Giant's third concept album, this time taking power and corruption as the linking theme.
 The band also wrote a separate single with the same title.
 According to Derek Shulman, "WWA said, 'Now boys, you've got to be commercial, you've gotta make singles.
 Now you run away and write us a single.'
 So we did three atrocious numbers.
-This song's the worst - 'You've got it lads!' - and we went into the studio and handed over the tapes when we came out.
-They put it out, we yelled at them, and they gave it back - took it off the market".
-(The single was added to CD reissues of the album).
+This song's the worst—'You've got it lads!'—and we went into the studio and handed over the tapes when we came out.
+They put it out, we yelled at them, and they gave it back—took it off the market" (the single was added to CD reissues of the album).